 However, there is an irreducibly social aspect to both poverty and hardship as identified by participants.
-Some of the social aspects are highlighted in the dimensions
+Some

 26. This can be read in two ways.
 It might mean that because women bear responsibility for child care and rearing, they feel worse when this task is not completed.
 Alternatively, it might mean that women are generally more empathetic, especially towards children, and therefore care more when children suffer, irrespective of their social responsibilities.